Wildhoney/Magento-on-Angular/README.md

 Laravel API
 ---------

 If you prefer to use another JS framework such as Ember or Meteor, then you're more than welcome to use the API in isolation.
-Below we've documented the URLs and their purposes:
+Below we've documented <a href="https://github.com/Wildhoney/Magento-on-Angular/blob/master/api/app/routes.php">the URLs</a> and their purposes:

  * `/products` &ndash; fetch all the products;
  * `/product/5` &ndash; fetch a product with the ID of 5;
  * `/categories` &ndash; fetch all the categories and their sub-categories;
  * `/basket` &ndash; fetch all of the items in the basket;
  * `/basket/add/2` &ndash; add an item to the basket with product ID 2;
+ * `/basket/remove/2` &ndash; Remove an item from the basket;
+ * `/attributes/color` &ndash; fetch attributes by name;
+ * `/currencies` &ndash; fetch a list of currencies and their conversion rates;
+ * `/account` &ndash; fetch details of currently logged in user;
+ * `/account/login` &ndash; login a user;
+ * `/account/logout` &ndash; logout a user;
+ * `/account/register` &ndash; create a new user account;

 Specification
 ---------